PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed the bulk OK file lookup in the brokerge for multiple ddm endpoints
   * increased the number of PandaMover channels to 15
   * using DATADISK for MCP T1 input at CERN
   * using a default fareshare defined per cloud if T2 doesn't define share